SolidLabResearch/miravi-a-linked-data-viewer/README.md

   "introductionText": "The text that the app shows on the dashboard, which the app also shows when you first open it.", "queries": [
     {
-      "queryLocation": "path to the query location, relative to 'queryFolder'", "name": "A name for the query",
+      "queryLocation": "Path to the query location, relative to 'queryFolder'", "name": "A name for the query",
       "description": "Description of the query",
       "id": "A unique ID for the query",